DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 \[00:37:11\] **Nathan Wrigley:** an area that I’ve definitely clocked up some hours in doing that.
 Yes. and okay.
 Yeah, maybe be interesting because my, intuitions will be, I’ll have to hone those a lot more about the kind of questions that I ask, because I was immersed in WordPress prior to.

-beginning that podcast, I had a, set of a repertoire of questions, which I knew would land okay.
+beginning that chat, I had a, set of a repertoire of questions, which I knew would land okay.
 But in this era, sorry, in this arena that, that won’t be the case.
 And I’ll, probably feel the, heavy burden of asking silly questions to intelligent people.
 So I’ll have, there’s gonna have to be a bit of, upskilling.

 So related to the website though, putting out video content on the website.
 All right.
 So we did our best to